The NeverEnding Story (film): LaserDisc

-The film was released by Warner Bros. on LaserDisc with a digital stereo soundtrack in 1985.
+The NeverEnding Story was released by Warner Bros. on LaserDisc with a digital stereo soundtrack in 1985.

-A widescreen Laserdisc was released on 28 August 1991; no special features were included.
+A widescreen LaserDisc was released on 28 August 1991; no special features were included.

 DVD

 The region-1 DVD was first released in 2001 by Warner Bros, containing only the North American release of the film.
 The only audio option is a 2.0 stereo mix in either English or Spanish.
 The theatrical trailer is the lone extra feature presented.

 There is also a lavish 2003 European version, which is a two-disc special edition with packaging shaped like the book from the film, and containing both the North American and German releases of the film.
 Various extras, such as a 45-minute documentary, music video, and galleries, are presented on the second disc.
 There is no English audio for the German version of the film.
 This edition has gone out of print.
 The standard single-disc edition is also available for the region-2 market.

 A Dutch import has also appeared on the Internet in various places, which not only contains the North American release of the film, but also includes a remastered DTS surround sound track, which is not found in either the German or the region-1 releases.

 In 2008, Czech- and Slovak-language DVD versions appeared in the Czech Republic and Slovakia.